 These two activities are defined below.
-They are mutually recursive in the expected way as a DFDL schema is a recursive nest of schema components. depends on9.8
+They are mutually recursive in the expected way as a DFDL schema is a recursive nest of schema components.

+The parsing algorithm described here has many aspects which depends on the definitions of numerous DFDL properties.
+The properties are defined in sections 9.8 and beyond.

 Establishing the representation of an occurrence of a schema component and resolving points of uncertainty involve the concepts of known-to-exist and known-not-to-exist.